LBCC-GE

 Complete one of the following:

-Reading and Composition (4)
+Academic Reading and Writing (4)

-Reading and Composition with Support (5)
+Academic Reading and Writing (5)

 College Writing for Non-Native Speakers (5)

-Communication and Analytical Thinking
+Area 1B: Oral Communication and Analytical Thinking

 One Class Required (3 units minimum).